 Antibody and serology testing is showing the larger portions of the population who have developed antibodies to SARS-CoV2 without having symptoms of COVID-19.

-- Antibodies show up about two weeks after infection, so keep in mind that the antibody results are showing the percentage of the population that had the virus at least two weeks prior.
+- Antibodies show up about two weeks after infection, so keep in mind that the antibody results show the percentage of the population that had the virus at least two weeks prior.

-- There is a lot of discussions around these results, in part because the logical conclusion to be drawn from the numbers shows that the infection fatality rate is a whole lot lower than expected (e.g. 0.1 – 0.6% instead of the 1-6% that initial numbers showed).
+- There are a lot of discussions around these results, in part because the logical conclusion to be drawn from the numbers shows that the infection fatality rate is a whole lot lower than expected (e.g., 0.1 – 0.6% instead of the 1-6% that initial numbers showed).

-- Another reason for controversy are questions on whether the antibody testing is accurate enough (false negative and false positive rates).
+- Another reason for the controversy questions whether the antibody testing is accurate enough (false negative and false positive rates).
 There were also initial questions on whether previous coronavirus infections would show up in the results, but it seems that those fears have been laid to rest.

 The infection fatality rate of COVID-19 inferred from seroprevalence data – 5/19/20